iandunn/no-build-tools-no-problems/readme.md

 If that's where you're at, you can `rm .gitignore babel.config.js package.json package-lock.json`, and revel in how tidy your root folder is.

-If you're building a large project, want to integrate NPM modules, or need to support older browsers, then you can add a build step for production files.
+If you're building a CPU-heavy project, want to integrate NPM modules, or need to support older browsers, then you can add a build step for production files.
 You'll still be able to develop locally without any tooling, though.

-1. Change `USE_BUILD_STEP` in `plugin.php` to `true`
-1. Set [the `WP_ENVIRONMENT_TYPE` constant or environment variable](https://make.wordpress.org/core/2020/08/27/wordpress-environment-types/) to `production` on your production server, and to `local` in your dev environment.
 1. `npm install`
 1. `npm run build`
-1. Deal with all the normal build tool problems 😞🙁😖🥃😩😢🥃😭😡🥃🤬🥃🥃🥃🥱🛌💤
+1. Deal with all the normal build tool problems  🙁😞😖🥃😩😢🥃😭😡🥃🤬🥃🥃🥃🥱🛌💤🔁
+1. Once the transpiled files exist in `build/`, the plugin will automatically switch to enqueue them instead of `source/`.
+That lets you test them before deploying to production.
+1. Once you're done testing, `rm -rf build/*`, and the `source/` files will automatically be enqueued again.

 ### Why